Hand Firing vs. Remote Firing

 You can fire your fireworks instantly, for example to music.
 Sadly, this just isn’t possible at the consumer end of things.
 You need to view remote firing as a way to remotely light the fuse on the firework instead of standing there with a flame.
 There will still be a delay of a few seconds after you press the button and the fuse burns down.
 Yes, I am aware that you can remove the safety fuse and push an igniter directly into the firework but this advanced – and potentially dangerous – fusing technique is absolutely not suitable for beginners.

 You can remotely fire dozens of fireworks.
 Unfortunately, when you start to shop for firing systems you will see that basic (i.e. cheap) systems only have 4 cues!
 It can cost £100+ for 12 cues or more.
 If you have many dozens of fireworks you will need an even more expensive firing system, or to buy multiple smaller units.

 So which is better?

-But we also have those who wouldn’t do it any other way than by pressing a button!
+But I also have those who wouldn’t do it any other way than by pressing a button!
 The additional expense and time required for them is more than justified by the simplicity and safety of firing by button press.

 So really this has to be a decision you make yourself based on your own preferences, the number of fireworks you have, the type of show and what you are wanting to achieve.
 Really the main thing to bear in mind is that if you go down the remote firing route you will incur quite a lot of additional expense and will need to factor in additional time when setting up.

-The one point we would make is that if you’re a complete beginner and have not fired a show yet, trying to set up and fire electronically or remotely is a lot of expense and effort to ask for your first few shows.
+The one point I would make is that if you’re a complete beginner and have not fired a show yet, trying to set up and fire electronically or remotely is a lot of expense and effort to ask for your first few shows.
 Getting used to lighting fireworks by hand will get you used to the sights and sounds of fireworks, skills you would need at some point anyway if remote firing when something goes wrong and you have to hand light.
 So perhaps get a few shows under your belt before considering using a firing system.